mojaloop/ml-perf-characterization/cpu-profiling/cl-position-fulfil-batch-handler/README.md

-# Profile the Central-Ledger Position Handler with Batch support in isolation
+# Profile the Central-Ledger Position (Commit) Handler with Batch support in isolation

-_Note: Currently batch processing is implemented for only `position-prepare` messages.
-And there is an open PR for central-ledger [central-ledger/968](https://github.com/mojaloop/central-ledger/pull/968)._

 ## Status